simphotonics/generic_reader/README.md

 ## Decoder Functions

-[GenericReader] provides a systematic method of retrieving constants of arbitrary data-types by allowing users to register `Decoder` functions (for lack of a better a name).
+[`GenericReader`][GenericReader] provides a systematic method of retrieving constants of arbitrary data-types by allowing users to register `Decoder` functions (for lack of a better a name).

-Decoders functions know how to `decode` a specific data-type and have the following signature:
+Decoders functions know how to **decode** a specific data-type and have the following signature:
 ```Dart
 typedef T Decoder<T>(ConstantReader constantReader);
 ```